Skovgaardk/PokeVoter/README.md

 ## TODO
 in no particular order:
-- Make circle around vote-thingy its own div so it doesnt go away
-- refactor three-most-popular component to split into each their own
+- maybe refactor three-most-popular component to split into each their own
 - make everything actually look good
 - fix css on stat page for latest votes